deltachat/deltachat-pages/en/help.md

 ### Why do I see unencrypted messages (why no padlock on a message)?

-If a chat partner uses a non-Autocrypt e-mail app, all messages involving this chat partner (in a group or 1:1 chat) will not be E2E-encrypted.
+If a contact uses a non-Autocrypt e-mail app, all messages involving this contact (in a group or 1:1 chat) will not be E2E-encrypted.
-Note that even if your chat partners use Delta Chat on their account, they might also use a non-Autocrypt e-mail app on that account which then leads to intermittently unencrypted communications because replying to an unencrypted message typically happens without E2E-encryption.
+Note that even if your contacts use Delta Chat on their account, they might also use a non-Autocrypt e-mail app on that account which then leads to intermittently unencrypted communications because replying to an unencrypted message typically happens without E2E-encryption.
-This "reply-unencrypted" to "un-encrypted" messages is mandated by Autocrypt to prevent unreadable messages on the side of your chat partners and their non-Autocrypt compliant e-mail app.
+This "reply-unencrypted" to "un-encrypted" messages is mandated by Autocrypt to prevent unreadable messages on the side of your contacts and their non-Autocrypt compliant e-mail app.

-If many of your chat partners use non-Autocrypt e-mail apps often (including web e-mail) you may toggle the Autocrypt setting in "Advanced settings" to rather default to "not prefering encryption" which can ease readability of anyway often not-encrypted communications.
+If many of your contacts use non-Autocrypt e-mail apps often (including web e-mail) you may toggle the Autocrypt setting in "Advanced settings" to rather default to "not prefering encryption" which can ease readability of anyway often not-encrypted communications.
 However, we generally suggest to not modify the E2E-encryption default and may remove the option in the future.

-If you need a safely E2E-encrypted channel with chat partners who are using their account also with Autocrypt-incapable apps we suggest to create a [verified group chat](#verifiedchats) with them.
+If you need a safely E2E-encrypted channel with contacts who are using their account also with Autocrypt-incapable apps we suggest to create a [verified group chat](#verifiedchats) with them.
 Any message sent into a verified group chat will be E2E-encrypted